shubhamkmr-github/Agriventure/hotel-app/README.md

-# Hotel App
+# Agriventure

-Allow you to book a nearby hotel.
+Allow you to book a nearby agrotourism.
 Created using Flutter

 ## 👨‍💻 Stack